Raising awareness of climate change, among all New Zealand citizens, and working towards a low-carbon future.

 Celebrating and publicising positive change that is already happening in the world.

-Well over 200 people have joined the SCAN Facebook group since 2014.
+Over 400 people have joined the SCAN Facebook group since 2014.
 SCAN does not have a formal structure and is not registered as a legal entity.
 It relies on members' good-will to operate effectively and members' self-select how they wish to engage with SCAN.

 Until Covid times, meetings were held monthly (and hopefully they will again soon), with all members invited.
 An email membership list is maintained comprising all who have joined the Facebook group, or contacted SCAN in some other way indicating a wish to join SCAN.
 There is a sub-group list maintained of those who regularly attend meetings.
 All members, unless they opt out, receive emails with notes of meetings, and information of other activities.